vijayaraghav/VSECommerce/README.md

 *Documentation will be done based on request and the usage of this hyperlocal eCommerce solution.

-With our VSECommerce source, you can create, sigle store, multi store, hyper local ecommerce and even a movie site.
+With our VSECommerce source, you can create, single store, multi store, hyper local ecommerce and even a movie site.
 A flexible architectured product.

 Author : Sivakumar Anirudhan, VS Online Services Pvt ltd, India.